Public Library (album)

 Public Library is the seventh studio album by The Burning Hell.
 It takes songwriter Mathias Kom's story songs further than ever before, and all tracks have been given a literary classification.
 The band recorded the album in the middle of a UK tour in Ramsgate at Big Jelly Studios.
 The album was mixed by Jeff McMurrich at 6 Nassau in Toronto, and mastered by Bo Kondren at Calyx in Berlin.

+Narc Magazine rated the album four out of five.